munnep/aws_https_asg_nginx/README.md

 # aws_https_loadbalancer_nginx

-In this repository you will deploy an auto scaling group with a webserver EC2 behind an application load balancer with certificates with Terraform on AWS.
+In this repository you will deploy an auto scaling group with a webserver EC2 behind an application load balancer and certificates with Terraform on AWS.

 Steps involved are:
 - Create a VPC with subnets, routing tables, internet gateway and nat gateway